The Warning - Telenova (Review)

 This album starts off with a song that matches their usual style, THE DEEP.
 An extended version of the single.
 There's something about it that I can't put my finger on; the song knows exactly who it is, and it was stuck in my head for weeks.

 The next stretch pulls in songs from the Bitcrush EP.
-This section feels like a shift; they open up to a much wider, calmer soundscape.
+This section changes things up a bit; they open up to a much wider, calmer soundscape.
 These songs make me want to go on a moon walk.
 IN THE NAME OF YOUR LOVE is the exception, much closer to the first song, with a sense of longing that I seem to be often pulled towards.

 Getting to FAULT LINE... this one is interesting.
 When I heard the "leaked" preview, I wasn't a fan.
 But it grew on me.
 I don't find myself listening to it often, but when I do, it gets stuck in my head.
 I get a sense of suffocation, claustrophobia, as if I'm stuck in a flooding elevator.
 A vague feeling of doom and anxiety about where we could be headed.